GreepTheSheep/node-trackmania.io/README.md

 ---
 ## Discussion

-If you want to talk about this project or just for saying hi, Join the [Openplanet Discord Server](https://openplanet.nl/link/discord), in the #trackmania-io channel
+If you want to talk about this project or just for saying hi, Join the [Project's Discord Server](https://greep.gq/discord), in the #node-tmio channel

 ---
 ## Thanks